ops-center/alerts/charts/proxysql/ticket-template.md

 - Get the operator logs:
     ```bash
     kubectl logs -n <kubedb-ns> <provisioner-pod-name>
-    kubectl logs -n <kubedb-ns> <opsmaneger-pod-name>
+    kubectl logs -n <kubedb-ns> <opsmanager-pod-name>
     ```

-**Critical:** ProxySQL Phase Critical means some proxysql server/pod is not joined with the cluster or failing synchronization with it.
+**Critical:** ProxySQL Phase  Critical means some server/pods is not in the cluster or failing synchronization with the database cluster
 The reasons could be that some proxysql server left the cluster for a restart.
 Or replication errors or unexpected kills or an ops-request might have caused a reload.
-To step ahead for a solution, first we need to observe the whole situation.
+To resolve this, we need to observe the whole situation.
 For this purpose we should get the log of troubling pod/server, describe it,  by checking the logs, describing the proxysql object, or maybe querying in the working proxysql server.

 You can contact to AppsCode with the following things attached,